Information for employers

 As well as their low cost, there are many other benefits of degree apprenticeships:

-Develop existing talent and fill skills gaps
+Develop talent and fill skills gaps

 Degree apprenticeships enhance existing employees’ knowledge and skills so they can progress to more senior roles.

-Attract new talent
+Attract new talent and enhance your reputation

 Degree apprenticeships help you attract new talent because people want to work for organisations that invest in their employees’ skills.
+By offering degree apprenticeships, you’ll be seen as an organisation that’s serious about developing its workforce.

 Improve business performance